Bean aphid (Aphis fabae)

 - esfenvalerate (Asana XL) at 0.03 to 0.05 lb ai/a.
 PHI 1 day.
 REI 12 hr.
 Do not exceed 0.5 lb ai/a per year.

 - flupyradifurone (Sivanto 200SL) at 0.091 to 0.137 lb ai/a.
 PHI 7 days.
 REI 4 hr.
 Retreatment interval 7 days.
 Do not exceed 0.365 lb ai/a per year.

 - gamma-cyhalothrin (Declare) at 0.01 to 0.015 lb/a.
 PHI 1 day.
 REI 24 hr.
 Do not graze.
 Do not exceed 0.24 lb ai/a per season.

-- Isaria fumosorosea (PFR-97 20% WDG)-Most effective when application is initiated just before or at the first signs that target pests are present.
+- Isaria fumosorosea (PFR-97 20% WDG) at 1 to 2 lb/acre of produce.
+Retreatment interval 3 to 10 days.
+Most effective when application is initiated just before or at the first signs that target pests are present.
 OMRI-listed for organic use.

 - lambda-cyhalothrin (Warrior II) at 0.02 to 0.03 lb ai/a.
 PHI 1 day.
 REI 24 hr.
 Do not exceed 0.48 lb ai/a per year.
 Retreatment interval 4 days.
 Do not harvest for feed or graze livestock for 21 days.

 - lambda-cyhalothrin/tebuconazole (Crossover) at 0.14 to 0.16 lb ai/a.
 REI 19 days.
 PHI 21 days for ears & forage; 49 days for fodder.
 Do not exceed 0.48 lb ai/a tebuconazole or 0.12 lb ai/a lambda-cyhalothrin.